-Bhutan, also known as Druk Yul or the "Land of the Thunder Dragon” is a secluded kingdom that miraculously remains untouched by the modern world and offers shelter from the glow of neon lights and the stale taste of fast food.
-Welcome to a paradise where ancient culture is perfectly preserved within an Eden rich with plant, animal and bird life and the kind and friendly people live in tune with nature.
-Welcome to Bhutan.A Step Back in Time
+Bhutan, also known as Druk Yul or the "Land of the Thunder Dragon," is a secluded kingdom miraculously untouched by the modern world, offering shelter from the glow of neon lights and the stale taste of fast food.
+Welcome to a paradise where the ancient culture is perfectly preserved in a Garden of Eden with rich plant, animal and bird life, and the friendly people live in harmony with nature.
+Welcome to Bhutan.

-It is clear that Bhutan does things differently when you realize that the county measures Gross National Happiness instead of Gross National Product.
-The ban on television and internet was only lifted in 1999, and fans of fresh air can breathe easy knowing that all tobacco is banned throughout the country.
-Bhutan has chosen to take its time developing as a country, so that it can learn from the mistakes of others.
-It is one of the best places in the world to see traditional Buddhist culture come to life.Abundant Flora and Fauna
+It is clear that Bhutan does things differently when you know that the country measures Gross National Happiness and not Gross National Product.
+The ban on television and the Internet was only lifted in 1999, and fresh air fanatics can breathe a sigh of relief because tobacco is banned throughout the country.
+Bhutan has taken its time to develop, learning from the mistakes of others.
+It is one of the best places in the world to bring traditional Buddhist culture to life.

 For such a small kingdom, there are many treasures of nature to be discovered in Bhutan.
 The landscape ranges from subtropical plains to the heights of the Himalayas, and there is a wide variety of wildlife in these pristine ecosystems.
 The eastern Himalayan region of Bhutan has been recognized as a "Global Diversity Hotspot" by the World Wildlife Federation.

 At least seven hundred different bird species have been counted in Bhutan, as it lies at the center of 221 endemic bird areas worldwide.
 Some of the rarest endangered species found here include the White-bellied Heron, Pallas' Fish Eagle, and Blyth's Kingfisher.
 The forests and mountains are also home to many amazing mammals such as Bengal tigers, red pandas, barking deer, golden langur and elephants.